Alonso de Contreras: Biography

 A prostitute falls in love with him after she sees him involved in a fight and joins him and follows him with his army but his captain tries to rape her and Contreras takes revenge by almost killing him.
 Contreras then escapes to Madrid where he gives himself up and explains what happened.
 He is exonerated and given order to return but most of the soldiers had deserted.

 After some time of soldiering he becomes a hermit on the slopes of the Moncayo in Aragon and lives that life until he is arrested and tried for the incident of the arms at Hornachos.

 He continued to have an adventurous and active military career which took him to many parts in Europe, rising to the rank of infantry captain.
 He also became an accomplished sailor and sailed all over the Mediterranean where he encountered many adventures.
 He also sailed to the West Indies where he encountered and fought the ships of Sir Walter Raleigh, which he mentions as "Guatarral" in 1618.
 Raleigh, the famous pirate, had recently been released from the Tower of London, where he had spent years on charges of treason, and was now heading on an illegal expedition to the Spanish territory of the Orinoco River, which he failed to reach.
 Contreras disguised his fleet as merchant ships and fired on the English when they approached, putting them to flight and killing the pirate's namesake son in battle.

 For a time he was the governor of a small city in Italy.
-In Italy he married a Castilian lady but, having become suspicious of her faithfulness he spies on her and laconically says "their fate was that I found them in bed together and they died".
+In Italy he married a Castilian lady but, having become suspicious of her faithfulness, he discovered her in bed in another man and killed them.
 He was present at the eruption of the Vesuvius volcano of 1631 and helped save some lives.
 He was befriended by the poet Lope de Vega who, having heard his tales, was probably who prompted him to write his autobiography.